gvvaughan/specl/doc/specl.md

 To use the `report` formatter instead, add the `-freport` option to the command line above.

+When invoked with `--verbose`, the `progress` and `report` formatters display pending and failing examples with a `filename:NN:EE` prefix;
+where `filename` is the name of the spec file containing the non-passing example, `NN` is the line-number of the first line of the non-passing example in that file, and `EE` is the ordinal expectation within that example.
+If you need to recheck just that example, you can cut and paste the `filename:NN:EE` directly into your next `specl` invocation:

+{% highlight bash %}
+    specl specs/foo_spec.yaml:44:1
+{% endhighlight %}

+Actually, the final `:EE` is always ignored, because there's no way for [Specl][] to tell what parts of the [Lua][] code in a given example are relevant to one `expect` statement or another, so it always checks the entire example.
+You can omit the `:EE` when you type at the command line too.

+If you want to check more than a single non-passing example, without rechecking all of the specifications in a given file, [Specl][] also accepts `+` prefixed line numbers prior to the file name argument:

+{% highlight bash %}
+    specl +44 +48 specs/foo_spec.yaml
+{% endhighlight %}

 If you prefer to format the results of your specification examples with a custom formatter, you should make sure your formatter is visible on `LUA_PATH`, and use the `--formatter=BASENAME` option to load it.